MSU Billings Catalog

 • Unusual circumstances

-Note: City College students are not exempt from the live on requirement and must sign up for housing accordingly or complete an exemption request that meets any other exemption area.
+Note: City College students are not exempt from the live on requirement and must sign up for housing accordingly or complete an exemption request that meets the exemption criteria.

-Note: Students who do not submit an application for on-campus housing or submit an approved exemption form by May 1, 2023 will be subject to a registration hold placed on their account for the fall 2023 semester until either an application or an approved exemption for is submitted.
+Note: Students who do not submit an application for on-campus housing or submit an approved exemption form by May 1, 2024, may be subject to a registration hold placed on their account for the fall 2024 semester until either an application or an approved exemption form is submitted.
 Please go to www.msubillings.edu/reslife to complete an exemption form.

 Campus Store